 Another budget option just a 10-minute walk to the lake is Rudi Hiti’s Guest House.
 The location ensures peace and tranquility, especially in the garden.
 It also has free bikes to make your visit to Vintgar Gorge very easy.

-Where to Eat on Lake Bled
+Where to Eat: Lake Bled Restaurants

 Old Cellar Bled specializes in fine wines and is one of the most popular restaurants in town.